TZstatsADS/fall2019-proj1--daniel-dh-lee/doc/README.md

 ### Doc folder

-The doc directory contains the report or presentation files.
+The doc directory contains the report or presentation files:
-- contains data pre-processing file
+- data pre-processing file
+- ShinyApp example of wordclouds, pairs, and lyrics data